animesh2312res116/MedDose-AnalyZer/README.md

 ### Animesh
 - **Role:** Frontend Developer
 - **Email:** [animesh_2312res116@iitp.ac.in](animesh_2312res116@iitp.ac.in)
 - **Bio:** Animesh has learned HTML, CSS, and is currently mastering JavaScript.
-He has  structure of our website and is filtering the provided data from the backend and uploading to platform.
+He has structured our website and is filtering the provided data from the backend and uploading to platform.

 ### Rishabh Mishra
 - **Role:** Backend Developer